citp/privacy-policy-historical/p/pr/pri/princeedwardisland.ca.md

 The materials on this site are protect by the _Copyright Act_.
 Reproduction of any materials requires the advance written permission of the Government of Prince Edward Island, or the original creator, where applicable.

-To request permission, contact the web content team of Communications PEI using the [website comments and suggestions form](http://www.gov.pe.ca/index.php3?number=feedback&lang=E&referer=http://www.gov.pe.ca/&webTo=com) and detail your request in the comments section.
+To request permission, contact the web content team using the [website comments and suggestions form](https://web.archive.org/contact-pei) and detail your request in the comments section.

 Vist the [Tourism PEI website](http://media.tourismpei.com/resources/image-library/) for information on use of Tourism PEI stock images by industry and media.